anxkhn/azure-ai-900-exam-prep/questions.md

 Which two parameters should you use to access the web service?
 Each correct answer presents part of the solution.
 Note: Each correct selection is worth one point.

-1.  the model name
+A.  the model name
-2.  the training endpoint
+B.  the training endpoint
-3.  the authentication key
+C.  the authentication key
-4.  the REST endpoint
+D.  the REST endpoint

 **Answer(s):** C,D